ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

        print("x is less than zero.")

-This way, it's clear when a "paragraph" of code is complete and you are ready for a new section.
+This way, it's clear when a "paragraph" of code is complete and a new section is starting.

 Maximum Line Length